ayodelemartinsabiwo/Single-Web-Page-Profile/README.md

 Overview

 This project is a personal portfolio website for "Remy Martin," designed to showcase Remy's skills, experience, and projects as a full-stack developer.
 The website consists of several sections, including "About Me," "Skills," "Projects," and "Recommendations."
-It is built using HTML, CSS, and JavaScript, and provides users with a responsive and interactive experience.
+It is built using HTML, CSS, and JavaScript, providing users a responsive and interactive experience.

 Additionally, the website includes a feature where visitors can leave recommendations via a form, which gets dynamically added to the page along with a pop-up confirmation.